MSI's Prestige laptop is more MacBook than gaming beast

 MSI is mostly known for making big, hugely powerful gaming laptops.
 The Taiwanese company switched things up at Computex 2018 in Taipei, where it unveiled the Prestige PS42 laptop.
 A thin, light and stylish device, it's trying to compete more with Apple than Alienware.

 The Prestige has a 14-inch screen and can be configured with an 8th-generation Intel Core i7 processor.
 But its most important specs may be its dimensions.
-It's just 15.9mm thick and 1.19kg heavy (0.62 inches, 2.6 pounds), which is lighter and thinner than Apple's 13-inch MacBook Pro ($1,999.99 at Best Buy).
+It's just 15.9mm thick and 1.19kg heavy (0.62 inches, 2.6 pounds), which is lighter and thinner than Apple's 13-inch MacBook Pro (£1,749.00 at Apple).

 I've held it in my hands, and it was an impressively slight machine.
 It comes in a brush aluminium silver design that's way sexier than it sounds, and MSI's insignia looks more regal on the back of the Prestige than it does on a hulking 17-inch gaming laptop.
 Meanwhile, the webcam rests below the screen, not atop, allowing for a minimum-bezel display similar to the one we see in Dell's XPS line.
 This is a beautiful laptop.